djeada/Databases-Notes/notes/02_database_design/02_normalization.md

 | 2          | ProjectB | Dept1      | Mr. A          |
 | 3          | ProjectC | Dept2      | Ms. B          |

-In this table, DepartmentHead is dependent on Department, not on the combination of EmployeeID and Project.
-This violates BCNF as Department is not a superkey.
-The table can be split into two tables to satisfy BCNF:
+In this table, 'DepartmentHead' depends on 'Department', not on the primary key 'EmployeeID' and 'Project'.
+'Department' is not a superkey, violating BCNF.
+To correct this, split the table:

 **Employee_Project Table**